Brunswick County Domestic Violence Lawyer

 - Take action that intentionally causes someone to fear they are in danger of harm

 - Take these actions against someone who meets the definition of a family or household member

-A domestic violence lawyer could work to locate evidence to refute assertions regarding assault and battery in Brunswick County.
+A dedicated lawyer could work to locate evidence to refute assertions regarding these types of domestic violence in Brunswick County.
 These offenses are treated as a Class 1 misdemeanor, but if the person charged has two similar prior convictions in any jurisdiction in the previous 20 years, the charge may be enhanced to a felony-level violation.

 What Qualifies as a Domestic Relationship in Brunswick County?

 The statute defines a family or household member to include spouses and former spouses, parents, children, siblings, grandparents, and grandchildren, regardless of whether they live together.
 Half-siblings, stepparents, and stepchildren are also included.

 Additionally, the family or household member status also extends to in-laws who reside in the same house as the accused and or another party who lived with that person in the previous 12 months.
 Finally, parents who have had a child together are considered family or household members, even if they never lived together and never married.